funktionale-programmierung/bob2015/2022/how-to-gather.md

 	   <p> You're here, so you've signed into gather successfully.
 What now?</p>
  <h5>The basics</h5>
 	     <ul><li>You can search this page with the keys that activate "search on page" in your browser – usually ctrl/cmd+f.</li>
 	       <li>Set up your Avatar to your liking: click on the little avatar in the bar in the bottom of the page (shows "Change Character" on mouseover).
-You'll see the menu in fig. 1 pop up.<br/>"Character" changes the overall look + skin tone, "shirt" changes shirt- and hair colour.</li>
+You'll see the menu in Fig. 1 pop up.<br/>"Character" changes the overall look + skin tone, "shirt" changes shirt- and hair colour.</li>
 <li>Moving around: use <strong>wasd</strong> or <strong>arrow</strong> keys to move around. <strong>x</strong> lets you interact with select items that light up with a yellow indicator when you are near them.
 Press and hold <strong>g</strong> to activate "ghost mode" and walk through & past other participants – your avatar will become translucent, and you cannot participate in conversations in ghost mode.</li>
 	       <li>Optional: use your status info to share your pronouns or other info others should have about you.
-It will be visible to others underneath your name in the Participants menu on the left (fig. 2, b)</li>
+It will be visible to others underneath your name in the Participants menu on the left (Fig. 2, b)</li>
 	     </ul>